DiddiLeija/diddi-and-the-bugs/README.md

 ## Game engine

-I am planning to build this game using [Pyxel](https://github.com/kitao/pyxel), a Python tool for retro games.
-I will upload the complete code, assets and other useful stuff on this repo.
-The executables must be available at the itch.io page.
+This game is made using [Pyxel](https://github.com/kitao/pyxel), a Python tool for retro games.
+The executables are uploaded to the itch.io page manually each time a tag (release) is published here.

 ## Contributing